tenancy/docs/docs/tenancy/1.x/installation.md

 composer require tenancy/tenancy
 ```

-> CAUTION: This will load specific non intrusive Affects by default.
+> CAUTION: This will load specific non-intrusive Affects by default.
 You can check which are loaded by looking in the `composer.json` of the repository.

 This is an easy way of giving this toolkit a spin!

 > We recommend selectively installing the packages you need.

 After you've installed tenancy/tenancy make sure you register the Affects and Hooks you wish to use.
 You do this by simply registering the respective Providers.
-Here is the non exhaustive list of providers that can be added to `config/app.php`, make sure you comment out the ones you don't need
+Here is the non-exhaustive list of providers that can be added to `config/app.php`, make sure you comment out the ones you don't need.
+The exact provider needed is included in each component's documentation.

 ```php
     'providers' => [